JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/La_personnalite.md

 >
 > 13. Personality may survive mortal death with identity in the surviving soul.
 The Adjuster and the personality are changeless; the relationship between them (in the soul) is nothing but change, continuing evolution; and if this change (growth) ceased, the soul would cease.
 >
 > 14. Personality is uniquely conscious of time, and this is something other than the time perception of mind or spirit.”
-[LU 112:0.13-16](/fr/The_Urantia_Book/112#p0_16)
+[UB 112:0.13-16](/en/The_Urantia_Book/112#p0_16)

 ## VIII.
 RELIGION AND PERSONALITY